MadhuKashyap/Kafka/notes.md

 - A Kafka cluster is a group of one or more Kafka brokers that work together.
 - Brokers in a cluster share data and workload.
 - Topics and their partitions are distributed across brokers.
-- One broker acts as the controller, managing partition leadership and cluster metadata.
+- One broker acts as the MASTER, managing partition leadership and cluster metadata.
 - Kafka uses ZooKeeper (or KRaft in newer versions) to manage broker coordination.
 - The cluster ensures high availability, fault tolerance, and scalability.